Powerlearnproject/se-day1-assignment-wambui2018/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. discipline that applies engineering principles to the development, operation, and maintenance of software systems
- Software engineering is the application of a systematic, disciplined, and quantifiable approach to the development, operation, and maintenance of software.
-It involves a set of practices and techniques designed to ensure that software is developed efficiently, reliably, and meets the specified requirements.

 Identify and describe at least three key milestones in the evolution of software engineering.
 Software engineering is crucial in the technology industry for several reasons: